DC sports stars weigh-in on possible new name of Washington Football Team

 "Washington Commanders"

-Vernon Davis is a Super Bowl Champion and played 14 seasons in the NFL.
-Four of those seasons were with the Washington Football Team.
-Davis is from Washington D.C., went to Dunbar High School in the district, and played college football at the University of Maryland.
+Davis is a Super Bowl champion who played 14 seasons in the NFL; four of which were with Washington.
+Davis is from Washington D.C., went to Dunbar High School in the District, and played college football at the University of Maryland.

 Mark Schlereth, Former Washington Football Player